 Classes are invisible for users.
 The administrator can use them to mass-subscribe and mass-unsubscribe users to sessions or courses.

 I will probably need the ability to create groups inside a course from classes as well.
 If I do, I'll write a patch if it isn't possible yet (I don't think it is).

 Proper support for classes would mean that the class itself is registered instead of the users in it.
 That is such a big change in the code, for so little result, that I don't think it's worth doing for Chamilo 1.
 IMO it should be done in Chamilo 2, though, as it is the Right Way.

-Updated by Marko Kastelic about 8 years ago
+Updated by Marko Kastelic almost 10 years ago

 Jan Derriks wrote: